Beach & Barrier Island Itinerary

 Day 2 – Ship Island

-- Travel to Ship Island onboard a vessel from Ship Island Excursions.
+- Travel to the unique marine ecosystem on Ship Island onboard a vessel from Ship Island Excursions.

 - Beachcomb the north and south shores of the island.

 - Tour historic Fort Massachusetts.

 - Use seines to sample the water column.